andrewhao/zipgenius/README.md

+## Zipgenius

-## Zipgenius - a zipcode-to-timezone API
+A zipcode-to-timezone API

+(The live API is no longer being maintained)

 ### FOR API DOCUMENTATION, [VIEW THE DOCS HERE](blob/master/doc/README.md)

+---

 ## Running the server